Sys-Inventor-Lab/AI4System-OSML/server_with_Intel_Xeon_E5_2697_v4/apps/README.md

 docker pull douxl5516/osml_artifact:v0.92
 ```

-But in order to run Tailbench, MongoDB and Nginx, you need to follow the instructions below to prepare input data for these applications.
+To run Tailbench, MongoDB and Nginx, you need to follow the instructions below to prepare input data for these applications.

 ## Tailbench